Portsmouth F.C.: Women's team

-The club's female counterpart is Portsmouth F.C.
-Women, which was founded in 1987.
-The team currently plays in the FA Women's Premier League National Division, after having won the FA Women's Premier League Southern Division in 2012.
-Pompey are the current holders of the Hampshire Cup.
-Following the takeover of Portsmouth F.C. by the Portsmouth Supporters Trust, it was announced that there would be closer ties between the men's and women's clubs.
+The club's female counterpart is Portsmouth Women, which was founded in 1987.
+The team currently competes in the FA WSL 2 and play at Havant & Waterlooville's stadium.
+Following the takeover of the club by the Portsmouth Supporters Trust, it was announced that there would be closer ties between the men's and women's clubs.

+On 5 June 2023, Portsmouth announced that their women's team would integrate under The Tornate Company, meaning the side would be turning semi-professional for the first time in the club's history.